-Parking stickers are available from the receptionist.
+Parking stickers are available at the college information desk.
 Students must park in student parking areas and display a parking sticker with a current date on the right side of the rear bumper.
 Traffic/parking violations that require payment of a fine for each violation are issued to drivers who exceed posted speed limits, drive in an unsafe manner or park in restricted areas.
 A vehicle can be towed at the expense of the owner or operator.
-Specific parking regulations can be obtained from the receptionist.
+Specific parking regulations can be obtained at the information desk.